First-order definability of Darmon points in number fields: Introduction

 \section{Introduction}

 The problem of deciding whether a given polynomial with integer coefficients in any finite number of variables admits a root in the integers or, equivalently, whether the existential theory of $\mathbb{Z}$ is decidable, is known as Hilbert's Tenth Problem, which was negatively answered in 1970 by Matiyasevich in \cite{MR0258744} by making use of Davis, Putnam, and Robinson's work on exponential diophantine questions (see \cite{MR0133227}).
-Changing $\mathbb{Z}$ by any unital commutative ring $R$ and asking the analogous question is known as \emph{Hilbert's Tenth Problem for $R$}, which has been solved in specific cases (see for instance \cite{MR0360513}, \cite{MR4126887}, \cite{MR4633727}), but remains mostly unknown; the case $R=\mathbb{Q}$ or, more generally, a global field, being the most relevant.\blfootnote{The present research has been funded by the NSF grant DMS-1748837 (with Dr. Eric Katz as the principal investigator).}
+Changing $\mathbb{Z}$ by any unitary commutative ring $R$ and asking the analogous question is known as \emph{Hilbert's Tenth Problem for $R$}, which has been solved in specific cases (see for instance \cite{MR0360513}, \cite{MR4126887}, \cite{MR4633727}), but remains mostly unknown; the case $R=\mathbb{Q}$ or, more generally, a global field, being the most relevant.\blfootnote{This material is based upon work supported by the National Science Foundation under Award No. DMS-2231565 and DMS-1748837.}